Pitt-JonesLab/Greenchip/README.md

 ----            Settings File                ------
 ---------------------------------------------------

-Currently the "Advanced Settings File" is parsed looking for the following specific keywords and syntax:
+Currently the "Markers Settings File" is a .txt file that allows for the creation of multiple markers on start up.
+It uses the following syntax:

-1) Point: x,y

-    x and y must be integers, <= 100

-    Example: Point: 3,4 will add a circle of 3% active and 4% sleep to all plots.
-Having at least one point in the settings file overwrites the default points.
-This can be changed after choosing the analysis mode and new plots will be updated accordingly.

-    The default points on the plot are:
-    17, 77 (Typical User Desktop)
-    30, 5  (Typical Server, from 2011)
-    95, 5  (Typical HPC)
-    90, 92 (Cell Phone)
+1) MarkerSpecifier Sleep Activity Radius Label Color

+    Refer to MarkerReadme.txt for more information and examples

+There is also a "Sliders Settings File" that allows the adjustment of the minimum, maximum, and resolution of each raw input slider through a .txt file.
+It uses the following syntax:

+1) SliderName: minimum maximum resolution

+    Refer to SlidersReadme.txt for more information and examples

 More options might be added over time.

 ---------------------------------------------------